Adolfo Costa du Rels

-Adolfo Costa du Rels (or Adolfo Costa du Reís) (19 June 1891 – 26 May 1980) was a Bolivian writer and diplomat who became the last President of the Council of the League of Nations.

-He was the author of many plays, novels and other writings, mostly in French, and received several literary awards.
+Adolfo Costa du Rels (or Adolfo Costa du Reís; 19 June 1891 – 26 May 1980) was a Bolivian writer and diplomat who became the last President of the Council of the League of Nations.
+He was the author of many plays, novels, and other writings, mostly in French, and received several literary awards.

 Early years

 Adolfo Costa du Rels was born in Sucre in 1891.
 His father was a French engineer from Corsica; his mother, Amelia du Reís y Medeiros, was Bolivian.
 The family returned to Corsica when he was eight years old.
-At the age of ten, he was sent to the Fesch college in Ajaccio, Corsica.
+At the age of ten, he was sent to the Fesch College in Ajaccio, Corsica.
 Later he studied at the University of Aix-en-Provence, and then studied literature and law at the University of Paris-Sorbonne.
 Writing in Spanish, in his 1941 essay El drama del escritor bilingüe [The drama of the bilingual writer] Costa du Rels described the "linguistic trauma" that resulted from being a native Spanish-speaker educated in French.

 Costa du Rels returned to Bolivia in 1912.

 Oil had been discovered in the Bolivian Oriente, and prospecting and speculation were at their height.
-A member of the Sucre elite, he obtained grants to explore for petroleum in the region and spent several years in the effort, becoming one of the richest petroleum operators in the country.
+A member of the Sucre elite, he obtained grants to explore petroleum in the region and spent several years in the effort, becoming one of the richest petroleum operators in the country.
 In 1914 he became secretary of the Incauasi Petroleum Syndicate, and by 1916 he owned claims for a combined area of 500000 ha.
 Later he used these experiences to provide background for his novel Tierra hechizadas [Bewitched Lands].